Current ArrangementsMeasures of the university for protection against the coronavirus

 Cases of suspicion and recommendations for behaviour

-What should we do if a member of the university presents typical coronavirus symptoms, tests positive or is classified as a close contact person?
+What should we do if a member of the university presents typical coronavirus symptoms, tests positive or had contact with an infected person?

 Phone: 06221 54-19191

 What can every individual do?

 All members of Heidelberg University are required to follow the hygiene rules as issued, for example, by the Federal Centre for Health Education for educational institutions.
 By way of precautionary health protection, please be careful to observe the rules for good hand hygiene and coughing and sneezing etiquette, and keep your distance to other people.
 Rooms must be aired appropriately.